Chantel Adams, Current Forté Fellow, MBA 2014, UNC Kenan-Flagler Business School

 Sarayu Srinivasan, Venture Capitalist and Advisor

-Sarayu Srinivasan is a venture capitalist and an advisor to, executive with, and investor in technology companies in the US, Europe and Asia.
-Ms. Srinivasan was a Director at Intel Capital focusing on sector and stage agnostic technology investment in the US, Asia and Europe.
-Earlier she was a venture partner; headed marketing for uReach Technologies; was a brand manager at Pepsi-Cola; and a research analyst.
-She has published literature on technology and investment and is a frequent speaker on private equity, emerging markets and entrepreneurship.
+Sarayu Srinivasan is a venture capitalist as well as an advisor to and executive with technology companies in the US, Europe and Asia.
+Previously, Ms. Srinivasan was Director at Intel Capital focusing on sector and stage agnostic technology investment in the US, Asia and Europe.
+She has also been a venture partner, worked at various early stage software and services companies and in brand management at the Pepsi-Cola Company.
+She began her career as research analyst.
+Ms. Srinivasan has published literature on technology and investment and is a frequent speaker on private equity, emerging markets and entrepreneurship.
 Ms. Srinivasan earned a BA in Architecture from Barnard College/Columbia University, a Certificate in Medieval Studies from Cambridge University, an MBA from Ecole Nationale des Ponts et Chaussees, and held a research fellowship at the Harvard Business School pre-PhD.

 Vikki Tam, Partner, Bain & Company